omeredebal/travelassistant_cursor/README.md

-# calculator_withai
+# virtual travel assistant with cursor
-I used the cursor to do make a simple calculator.
+I used the cursor to do make a simple virtual travel assistant with cursor.